appsmithorg/appsmith-docs/website/docs/advanced-concepts/multiple-environments.md

 ## Switch environments

-In the **edit mode**, you can toggle between staging and production environments on the bottom right hand corner of the screen enabling you to run queries in the environment of their choice.
+In the **edit mode**, you can toggle between staging and production environments on the bottom right corner of the screen, enabling you to run queries in the environment of your choice.

 Switching between environments in the edit mode has no impact on the deployed version of the app.
 However, switching impacts all other developers who are working on the app in the edit mode.